elixir-ecto/ecto/README.md

 The Ecto logo was designed by [Dane Wesolko](http://www.danewesolko.com).

-The source code is under Apache License 2.0.
+The source code is under the Apache 2 License.

 Copyright (c) 2012 Plataformatec